Kandarp08/VR_Project1_IMT2022_003_115_510/README.md

 1.  **Data Loading and Preprocessing:**
     *   The `MSFDDataset` class handles loading image-segmentation pairs, resizing them to a consistent size (128x128), converting them to PyTorch tensors, and applying normalization to the image data.
-    *   DataLoaders are created for both training and validation sets to efficiently feed data to the model during training.
+    *   DataLoaders are created for both training and validation sets to feed data to the model during training.

 2.  **Model Definition (U-Net):**
     *   A flexible U-Net architecture (`UNet` class) is implemented.
 This allows for configurable depth, base filter count, activation function (ReLU, LeakyReLU, or ELU), batch normalization, and dropout.